alianov/wb_breadcrumbs/README.txt

 Create new menu or use default Drupal's menu
 After module installation navigate to Configuration->System->Breadcrumbs configuration and type your menu name there
-Default name there is "category".
+Default name there is "main".
 Profit ))

 To download